Scientific Name

 Proteas are often seen as temperamental and difficult plants to grow, but the truth is that they are relatively easy as long as you follow a few simple rules.

-Most Proteas prefer soils that are well-drained and acidic, and we suggest to avoid heavy clay soils, as they need good drainage for healthy root growth.
-If you have a garden with heavy or clay soil, consider improving the drainage by using a free-draining garden mix and either creating a raised garden bed (minimum height 12 to 18 inches / 30 to 45 cm) or installing underground drainage pipes.
+Most Proteas prefer well-drained, acidic soils, and we suggest avoiding heavy clay soils, as they require good drainage for healthy root growth.
+However, if you have a garden with heavy or clay soil, consider improving drainage by using a free-draining garden mix, creating a raised garden bed (minimum height of 12 to 18 inches / 30 to 45 cm), or installing underground drainage pipes.

-We recommended planting in autumn or spring, allowing the Proteas to absorb as much sun as possible.
-For best results, allow plenty of space between plants for air to circulate and avoid planting any Proteas deeper than the surface level in the pot.
+We recommended planting in autumn or spring to allow the Proteas to absorb as much sun as possible.
+For best results, allow plenty of space between plants to allow air to circulate, and avoid planting any Proteas deeper than the surface level in the pot.

-We suggest avoiding any use of fertilizer when planting out Proteas, as they have a specially adapted system of fine roots (called proteoid roots), which will develop naturally to seek out available nutrients in the soil.
-See more at How to Grow and Care for Proteas.
+We suggest avoiding fertilizer when planting Proteas because they have a specialized system of fine roots (called proteoid roots) that will develop naturally to seek out available nutrients in the soil.

 Links